hybrid-publishing-lab/hybrid-publishing-research/README.md

 -------

-    0.4 Integrate export module for various targets 0.5 Integrate more sophisticated meta data and dublin core validation
+    0.4 Integrate export module for various targets 0.5 Integrate more sophisticated meta data and Dublin Core validation

 To do
 -----